adam-tibbetts/webcompare/readme.md

 WebCompare is an Electron app that streamlines the process of tracking website changes.
 It grabs screenshots so you can compare them with past versions.
 Ideal for web developers, QA engineers, and content managers, it ensures updates haven't caused any issues.

-## Features
+## Current Features

-- **Screenshot Capture**: Automatically grab screenshots of specified websites.
+- **Screenshot Capture**: Grab screenshots of specified websites.
-- **Algorithmic Comparison**: Compare the latest screenshots with a previous set using an image comparison algorithm.
+- **Algorithmic Comparison**: Compare the latest screenshots with a previous set using pixelmatch.
 - **Change Detection**: Highlight differences and detect changes or breaks on the site.
+- **Cross-Platform Support**: Works on Windows, macOS, and Linux.

+## Planned Features

+- **Scheduled Screenshot Capture**: Periodically capture a set of screenshots.
 - **Flexible Scheduling**: Set up periodic captures to keep track of changes over time.
 - **Notification System**: Receive alerts when significant changes are detected.
-- **Cross-Platform Support**: Works on Windows, macOS, and Linux.

 ## Getting Started